eddyvk01/Sudoku-Solver/README.md

 =======================================
 (Press the number of your choice!)
 ```
-PESSING THE '1' TO START THE GAME:
+PRESSING THE '1' TO START THE GAME:
 ```
 =============== SUDOKU ================
           SELECT A DIFFICULTY